 We need that steel here where the population will nearly double before the century is out.
 We need that steel – and a prosperous economy – a lot more than we need "a good dose of confidence."

-The important fact to remember is that once a recession is underway, it takes more than “a good dose of confidence” to cure it.
+The important fact to remember is that once a recession is underway, it takes more than "a good dose of confidence" to cure it.
 Consumers, pinched by the all-time high cost of living, restrict their purchases.
 As a result, factories cut their production and lay off workers.
 As a result of that, our railroads are receiving fewer freight car loadings.
-And as a And as a [sic] further result, more than 68,000 railroad employees have been recently laid off – 12% of all railroad workers are now jobless – and employment in the railroads has dropped below one million for the first time since the great depression of 1929.
+And as a further result, more than 68,000 railroad employees have been recently laid off – 12% of all railroad workers are now jobless – and employment in the railroads has dropped below one million for the first time since the great depression of 1929.
 And so the snowball of recession – now poised on the brink – starts its awesome, even faster plunge down the road of economic decline.
+Farmers, coal miners, factory workers – the nation – wait for action and leadership.
+And all we are promised is $2 billion in new post offices.

 But this same Republican orator had, in an earlier address, outlined a four-point program which he said would do the job: new defense contracts, which actually represent a comparative decline; new post offices already authorized; new highways already underway; and new housing starts which were previously approved.